URL Structure: Understanding URLs & How They Impact SEO

 Best SEO-Friendly URL Practices

-All digital marketers have a common goal of ranking at the top of Google’s search results.
-To successfully make it to the top, start with optimising your URL.
+All digital marketers share the goal of ranking at the top of Google’s search results.
+To achieve this goal successfully, start by optimising your URL.

-Although there are several methods that you can use in creating and implementing an SEO-friendly URL, here are the best SEO-friendly URL strategies.
+Although there are several methods that you can use to create and implement an SEO-friendly URL, here are the best SEO-friendly URL strategies.

 1. Limit folders in the URL structure